NAFDAC Alerts Nigerians Of Unregistered, Fake Insulin Tea For Diabetes

-Director general of NAFDAC, Prof. Mojisola Adeyeye, who disclosed this in a statement made available to the News Agency of Nigeria (NAN) on Sunday in Abuja, also warned Nigerians not to buy or take the tea.
+Director-general of NAFDAC, Prof Mojisola Adeyeye, who disclosed this in a statement made available to the News Agency of Nigeria (NAN) in Abuja, also warned Nigerians not to buy or take the tea.

 “NAFDAC wishes to notify the public of the circulation of an unregistered and a fake product called insulin tea, claimed to reduce blood sugar level and ‘delete’ sugar in the body.